Very obvious warning regarding SPOILERS for Underdogs. Do not read this prologue until you have finished the original novel!

 ‘My daughter made her decisions,’ Grant answered.
 ‘Now she can live with them.’

-Marshall glared at Pearce, who nodded and pushed a button.
-The CCTV cameras around them began to record the proceedings.
+Pearce nodded and pushed a button.
+The CCTV cameras around them began to record.

 ‘Eight minutes past seven,’ announced Pearce, ‘May sixteenth, Year One.
 Final phase of practical experimentation underway.
 Atmospheric Metallurgic Excitation, research trial twenty-six.
 Commencing.’